-- 4.15 The LHNA reveals different profiles in the size mix across the different tenures, with social and affordable rented housing being more heavily skewed towards smaller homes, market housing being more heavily skewed towards larger homes, and affordable home ownership housing sitting between the two. - 4.16 However, it is recognised that the mix may need to be adjusted for specific schemes to take account of market information, housing needs and preferences, the Council's Housing Register and specific site factors.
-Where adjustment to the proportions is sought, applications should explain how relevant factors have contributed to the mix of housing being proposed. - 4.17 While the LHNA provides estimated housing requirements, there are a range of factors that need to be taken into account in setting policies for provision. - 4.18 In particular for the affordable sector, the LHNA notes that there are typically issues around demand for and turnover of 1-bedroom homes (as well as allocations to older person households) which provide limited flexibility for households and as a result these can see relatively high levels of turnover.
+- 4.18 However, it is recognised that the mix may need to be adjusted for specific schemes to take account of market information, housing needs and preferences, the Council's Housing Register and specific site factors.
+Where adjustment to the proportions is sought, applications should explain how relevant factors have contributed to the mix of housing being proposed. - 4.19 In particular for the With regards to the affordable sector, the LHNA notes that there are typically issues around demand for and turnover of 1-bedroom homes (as well as allocations to older person households) which provide limited flexibility for households and as a result these can see relatively high levels of turnover.
 Therefore, it may not be appropriate to provide as much 1-bedroom stock as is suggested by the modelling exercise.
 In addition, the stock of 4-bedroom affordable housing is very limited and tends to have a very low turnover.
-As a result, whilst the number of households coming forward for

-- 4+-bedroom homes is typically quite small, the ability for these needs to be met is even more limited.
-The LHNA therefore advises that the proportion of 1-bedroom affordable homes is reduced with a commensurate increase in 4+-bedroom homes. - 4.19 Within the strategic housing mix, the Council will support provision of bungalows as an element of the overall supply as it is recognised that these may be particularly attractive to older owneroccupiers (many of whom are equity-rich) and can assist in encouraging households to downsize.
+As a result, whilst the number of households coming forward for 4+-bedroom homes is typically quite small, the ability for these needs to be met is even more limited.
+The LHNA therefore advises that the proportion of 1-bedroom affordable homes is reduced with a commensurate increase in 4+-bedroom homes. - 4.20 Within the strategic housing mix, the Council will support provision of bungalows as an element of the overall supply as it is recognised that these may be particularly attractive to older owner-occupiers (many of whom are equity-rich) and can assist in encouraging households to downsize.
 However, bungalows are a low-density form of development and as such are land-intensive for the amount of floorspace created.
-Given the requirement to achieve an uplift in the density of development, the Council does not consider that it is appropriate to set a specific target for these
+Given the requirement to achieve an uplift in the density of development, the Council does not consider that it is appropriate to set a specific target for these.